Balance of Power Between Local and International Partners in Infrastructure and Energy Projects in Latin America

 The dispute resolution clause is a critical component of any agreement.
 This clause defines the parties’ rights in the event that a dispute arises concerning the contract, and typically places limits on what legal actions a party may take.

 The clause will also establish whether the parties are required to file legal actions in the local courts or whether a dispute may be resolved through a form of alternative dispute resolution, such as arbitration.
 Resolving disputes in the local courts is not a preferred option for developers, as the local courts may be unfamiliar with sophisticated commercial arrangements or, perhaps more troubling, partial to the interests of the state or local parties.
-Therefore, arbitration has become the preferred method of resolving disputes for international energy and infrastructure projects.
+Therefore, arbitration has become the predominant method for dispute resolution in many energy and infrastructure contracts.

 If the parties choose to resolve their disputes through arbitration, the dispute resolution clause should define the scope of the clause itself.
 Often parties will opt for a dispute resolution clause that will require arbitration not only for disputes based on the contract at issue, but for any and all disputes arising out of the contract, whether based on the contract itself, a statute, a tort or some other basis.
 Otherwise, there is a risk that arbitration will be limited solely to contract disputes, whereas all other disputes will be subject to resolution by the local courts.